 Mark spent Spring 2018 on the road with his show Every Little Things Gonna be Alright.

-Marlon Davis is a bright young comedian, improviser and actor whose recent TV appearances include BBC’s Live At The Apollo and Comedy Central At The Comedy Store.
+Marlon Davis is a talented comedian, improviser and actor whose recent TV appearances include BBC’s Live At The Apollo and Comedy Central’s Comedy Store Live.

 Michael McIntrye’s spot-on observational comedy and trademark capacity to turn everyday situations into master-classes of human exasperation have struck a chord with millions of fans.
 Michael has released four best-selling DVD’s which have all beaten their competitors to the Christmas number one: 2015’s Happy & Glorious, 2012’s Showtime, 2009’s Hello Wembley and 2008’s Live & Laughing, which remains the fastest-selling UK stand up DVD of all time.